Home » Projects » Finish » The Best Clear Coat for Wood Projects

 Options:

-• Spray Lacquer – is first and foremost a toxic spray, so use a mask.
-But this high gloss option goes on fast, dries quick and offers a durable finish.
+• Spray Lacquer – is, first and foremost, a toxic spray, so use a mask.
+But this high gloss option goes on fast, dries quickly, and offers a durable finish.

 Types of Finishes